Shaik-sameer-AIML/FUNDUS-BASED-RETINOPATHY-USING-RCNN/README.md

    https://colab.research.google.com/
    ```

-2. Upload the dataset of four classes to Google drive (The dataset has the MRIs images of brain).
+2. Upload the dataset of four classes to Google drive (The dataset has the FUNDUS images of eye).
     ```
     from google.colab import drive
     drive.mount('/content/drive')